 I’ll talk more about breaks in the workflow section, but after mixing for long hours at a time it’s important to take a long break (30-60 minutes or more) to completely recalibrate your ears so you can start fresh afterwards.

 It helps to actually go somewhere without too much noise.
 While listening to music isn’t necessarily bad, it can be a distraction.
 Go outside, take a walk on the beach, at least get out of your chair!

-One thing I like to do is get my mix sounding good with minimal automation, and then leverage automation to make it sound excellent.
+One factor i prefer to try to to is get my combine sounding smart with lowest automation, and then leverage automation to make it sound excellent.

 The reason for this is that automation can be a big distraction, it’s a time-consuming process.

 So try to automate things after your basic mixdown.
 You may find that you run into some problems after adding automation, so you’ll have to fix them up at the end.

 This goes for everything, mixing and sound design to creating melodies.
 Don’t overproduce, know when to stop.